strands-project/strands_tabletop_perception/README.md

 # Fill in the table position...
 my_table.pose = table_pose

-polygon = Polygon()                # The table top sorrounding polygon in the table frame
+polygon = Polygon()                # The table top surrounding polygon in the table frame
 # Fill in the points in the polygon....
 my_table.tabletop = polygon